Ariavm95/reddit_interview/README.md

 - [axios](https://github.com/axios/axios) for networking.
 - [react query](https://tanstack.com/query/v4/docs/react/overview) for data-fetching.

+## Note

+Note that you need to create a `.env` file in the project directory and add `API_BASE=https://api.reddit.com` to make it work.

 ## Usage

 This is just simple app to show sub reddit posts, but some functionalities are not feasible because the endpoint are not completely public.

+# Folder STructure

+-`src`: This folder is the main container of all the code inside your application.

+-`components`: Folder to store any common component that you use through your app.

+-`pages`: Folder that contains all your application screens/features.

+-`App.tsx`: Main component that starts your whole app.

+-`index.js`: Entry point of your application as per React-Native standards.